Skip to main content

 Donor Conceived Register (DCR)

-The main objective of the Donor Conceived Register is to match pre-August 1991 donors and donor-conceived and/or donor-conceived sharing the same donor.
+The main objective of the Donor Conceived Register is to match pre-August 1991 donors and donor conceived people and/or donor conceived people sharing the same donor.

 In August 1991 the Human Fertilisation and Embryology Act (1990, 2008 amended) came into force.
 The HFEA Act requires the Human Fertilisation and Embryology Authority (HFEA; the statutory body) to keep a database of every IVF treatment carried out and a database relating to all cycles and use of donated eggs, sperm and embryos since that date.
-Treatments before that time are recorded, so without DNA testing donor-conceived individuals and donors have no formal way of establishing links.
+Treatments before that time are not recorded, so without DNA testing donor conceived people and donors have no formal way of establishing links.

 What are the chances of finding a match?

-The majority of donor-conception parents who received treatment before 1991 were advised by professionals not to tell their children of the nature of their conception.
-Many donor-conceived people from this era therefore don’t know they’re donor-conceived individuals.
+The majority of donor conception parents who received treatment before 1991 were advised by professionals not to tell their children of the nature of their conception.
+Many donor conceived people from this era therefore don’t know they’re donor conceived people.
 Also, if they have been told or have found out, it doesn’t necessarily lead to an interest in finding out who the donor is.

 Furthermore, at that time, donations happened anonymously.
-Most donors weren’t (made) aware that donor-conceived might have an interest to find out about the donor so may not have given it much thought.
+Most donors weren’t (made) aware that donor conceived people might have an interest to find out about the donor so may not have given it much thought.
 We have since learnt that many donors would be happy to be identified but it’s assumed that many donors don’t realise they can have their identity made known.

 What does that mean for the Register?

-Nobody knows how many donor-conceived know and are curious about their conception.
+Nobody knows how many donor conceived people know and are curious about their conception.
 Nobody knows how many donors are aware of the option to find out and if they are curious about their offspring.
 What we do know is that too many don’t know about this register or are not comfortable with registering.

 We hope that people affected by donor conception will realise that the Donor Conceived Register doesn’t mean their life is going to be turned upside down in the case of a match.
 No one is expected to go beyond the level of contact they are comfortable with and free specialist support is offered at any given stage.